By Chris Eddowes

 Finance in events

 My colleague Andrew James is busy organising our 13th Finance in Cornwall event at which a range of debt providers and a couple of brokers will speak and be available for one to one questions during the event.
-For more details and to book a place please click here.

 I will be at Finance in Cornwall to support Andrew, but also to get ideas for my second and the firm’s fifth Finance in the South West event scheduled for October 2019 – more details to follow.